Volume growth of submanifolds and the Cheeger Isoperimetric Constant: Preliminaires

 \subsection{Hessian comparison analysis of the extrinsic distance}

-We are going to give here a corollary of the Hessian comparison Theorem A in \cite{GreW}, which concerns the bounds for the laplacian of a radial function defined on the submanifold, (see \cite{HMP} and \cite{Pa2} for detailed computations) . \begin{theorem} Let $N^{n}$ be a manifold with a pole $o$, let $M_{w}^{m}$ denote a $w-$model with center $o_{w}$.
+This subsection offers a corollary of the Hessian comparison Theorem A in \cite{GreW}, which concerns the bounds for the Laplacian of a radial function defined on the submanifold (see \cite{HMP} and \cite{Pa2} for detailed computations, see also \cite{JK}). \begin{theorem} Let $N^{n}$ be a manifold with a pole $o$ and let $M_{w}^{m}$ denote a $w-$model with center $o_{w}$.
 Let $P^m$ be a properly immersed submanifold in $N$.
 Then we have the following dual Laplacian inequalities for modified distance functions $f\circ r: P \longrightarrow \erre$:\\

 Suppose that every $o$-radial sectional curvature at $x \in N - \{o\}$ is bounded by the $o_{w}$-radial sectional curvatures in $M_{w}^{m}$ as follows:

 Then we have for every smooth function $f(r)$ with $f'(r) \leq 0\,\,\textrm{for all}\,\,\, r$, (respectively $f'(r) \geq 0\,\,\textrm{for all}\,\,\, r$):